 Do you have an upcoming job interview?
 Check out my example answers to the interview question: “Walk me through your resume” or “Can you walk us through your curriculum vitae?“

 ✍🏻 Write a Cover Letter »

-There are three reasons why recruiters or hiring managers ask this question.
-First reason: oftentimes they don’t have the time to read, in greater detail, through all the resumes.
-Second reason: they want to hear which experiences in your employment history matches the job description.
-Third reason: they’d like to know if you are an effective communicator.
+There are three reasons why recruiters or hiring managers ask you this question.
+As for the first reason, oftentimes they don’t have the time to read through all the resumes.
+Secondly, they want to hear from you which experiences in your employment history matches the job description.
+And lastly, They’d like to know if you are an effective communicator.

 “During my time at [University XYZ], I started my career working as a door-to-door salesman selling [Product] for a company called [Company XYZ].
 There are two key lessons that I learned from this experience.

 The first thing that I learned was that direct sales as a career path requires an extremely extraverted personality and sales mentality, which does not suit my profile.